Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • The balance of risks and benefits should be considered both before initiating and during treatment.
 Prescribers should review patients after three to six months (and regularly thereafter) to ensure only patients who are benefiting from treatment continue.

-• Competact® (pioglitazone and metformin) should be reserved for patients with demonstrable compliance problems.
-It is significantly more expensive than prescribing pioglitazone and metformin separately.
+• Pioglitazone/metformin combination preparations should be reserved for patients with demonstrable compliance problems.
+They are significantly more expensive than prescribing pioglitazone and metformin separately.

 Cautions